tnagler/svines/cran-comments.md

-Fixes issue with deprecated `result_of` by enforcing CXX14 standard until the issue is resolved upstream in the Eigen C++ library.
+Fixes issue with false positive `stringop-overread` by enforcing CXX11 standard until this is resolved upstream in the Eigen C++ library.

 ## Test environments
 * ubuntu 20.04 (release, devel)